giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 2. A second series of tests is focused on four datasets of more substantial size and with a number of features greater than two.
 The aim of this second set of tests is to compare how a 1<sup>st</sup> order SMO and a 2<sup>nd</sup> order SMO perform in the training phase.

-To do so, the training phase is repeated using 3 different Sequental minimal Optimization implementations:
+To develop the 2<sup>nd</sup> point, the training phase is repeated using 3 different Sequental Minimal Optimization implementations:

-- Joachims'version with Working Set Size (WSS) equals 4
+- Joachims'version with Working Set Size (WSS) equals 4;
-- Joachims'version with WSS equals 6
+- Joachims'version with WSS equals 6;
-- Fan Chen and Lin
+- Fan Chen and Lin' implementation;

-The statistics collected in the second series of test were used to gain a better understanding on how these different training techniques behave.
+The statistics collected in the second series of test were used to gain a better understanding how these different training techniques behave.

 ## First series of tests
 In this phase the algorithms were tested both on perfectly separable and non-perfcetly separable data.